intmus/inttheory/_10-intro-part-writing/a1-voiceleadingerrors.md

   - When the tenor and soprano are within an octave of each other, we call this a *closed voicing*.
   - When the tenor and soprano are more than an octave apart, we call this an *open voicing*.

 In general, a good voicing will mimic the overtone series on which our harmony is created.
-This details of this concept are discussed in Unit 11, but a general rule of good voicing is to use wider intervals between lower voices and narrower intervals between high voices.
+This details of this concept are discussed in Unit 11, but a helpful guideline is to use wider intervals between lower voices and narrower intervals between high voices.

 #### Range